 Kate has spent over 18 years researching ICT impact on the environment, data center design, energy consumption, and efficiency indices.
 As a professor, Kate lectures in System Dynamics, Computer Modeling, and Geographic Information Systems.

-Ben is the Head of Sustainability, Partnerships and Community Engagement at Southern Cross University in Australia, a Senior Associate of the AtKisson Group, and Director of The Connect Project.
+Ben is the Pro Vice Chancellor for Engagement at Southern Cross University, a Senior Associate of the AtKisson Group, and Director of The Connect Project.
+He lives in Lismore, New South Wales, Australia.

 Sasin Graduate Institute of Business Administration is the first internationally accredited business school in Thailand, and is dedicated to grooming future leaders in the area of sustainability management.
 The Sasin Center for Sustainability Management is a partnership between the Institute and CREATE, a leading Thai NGO and a formal AtKisson Group affiliate.